-The remarkable Dipnoi, feebly represented by the mudfishes or lung-fishes of the present day-the Australian Neoceratodus (Fig. 112), the African Protopterus and the South American Lepidosiren-seem to have arisen during the Devonian period and to have attained their maximum of development and specialization during that epoch.
-This group is of especial interest, as we have already had occasion to notice, as indicating how the transition from an aquatic to a terrestrial mode of life was first rendered possible to vertebrate animals by the development of lungs as organs of respiration.
+The remarkable Dipnoi, feebly represented by the mudfishes or lung-fishes of the present day-the Australian Neoceratodus (Fig. 110), the African Protopterus and the South American Lepidosiren-seem to have arisen during the u 2

+Devonian period and to have attained their maximum of development and specialization during that epoch.
+This group is of especial interest, as we have already had occasion to notice, as indicating how the transition from an aquatic to a terrestrial mode of life was first rendered possible to vertebrate animals by the conversion of the swim-bladder into a pair of lungs.
 The dipnoids, however, have remained aquatic in habit, and retain their gills for aquatic respiration as well as being able to breathe air directly by means of their lungs.